incoder1/IO/README.md

 ## Road map by the priority

 ### Version 1.0.0:
 1. Updates for C++ 20 standard, backward compatibility for C++11 for release 1.0
 2. Simplify some APIs and implemations i.e. console, network, etc lecal casting for work with text data formats
-3. Test over Google Test and cmake/ctest
+3. Test over Google Test and cmake/CTest
-4. Make files must be obsolite and removed complitelly, Cmake build only
+4. CMake section for Clang
-5. Gith hub actions CI instead of Travis
+5. Gith hub actions CI instead of Travis (Unix/GCC done without tests (CTest can't start test suite), Add Windows and CLang)
-6. Asynchronous IO for network with TLS security support
+6. Asynchronous IO for network with TLS security support (Windows only with IO Copletition port, need Unix and TLS encription for both)
 7. HTTP client, use (preffered) libnghttp2 or create own libnghttp2 like implementaton, need proff of concept
-8. Fix character set detection lib for full fertured, need proff of concept 9 Tutorial over the examples
+8. Improve character set detector feature, or simply replace with ready to use like [compact_enc_det]()ttps://github.com/google/compact_enc_det
+9. Tutorial over the examples, review examples and replace with tests when needed
+11. Binary format examples with Google Protocol Buffer, Apache Avro and ASN1 using additional libs or tools
+12. Named pipes channels and input/output

 ### Deep backlog i.e. for version 1.0.1 etc:
+* CSV data format parser and writer
 * YAML data format streaming API
-* Named pipes sources
-* Support for clang compiller
 * Support for FreeBSD, Mac OS X Android and iOS
-* JSON data format sreaming like Boost JSON
-* ASN 1.0 data format streaming
-* BSON data format streaming
-* Extend COLLADA demo viewer with glTF add pathes support with geometry/calc shaders
+* Extend COLLADA demo viewer, replace self made OpenGL viewer with some more high level toolkit with Vulkan backedn like : [BGFX](https://github.com/bkaradzic/bgfx), [OGRE Next](https://www.ogre3d.org/download/sdk/sdk-ogre-next) or [Filament](https://github.com/google/filament)
-* Support for Intel compiller
+* Add support for Intel compiller

-IO is modern C++ (std 11 +) library for general propose input/output library read and write binary and textual common data formats
+IO is modern C++ (std 11 +) library for general propose input/output and common data textual and binary formats.

 ## LIBRARY FEATURES